FAFSA (Free Application for Federal Student Aid)

 Consent to Treat Minor Patients

-If your student will enroll at UMass Amherst before his or her 18th birthday, you will need to file a Consent to Treat Minor Patients form with University Health Services.
+If your student will enroll at UMass Amherst before their 18th birthday, you will need to file a Consent to Treat Minor Patients form with University Health Services.

 My Student Body

-All students entering at the freshman level need to complete the My Student Body online health education course.
+All new students need to complete the My Student Body online health education course.
 Remind your student to take the course before they move to campus and get too busy!